 Winner: Rani Yahya

 Rani Yahya was fighting with a heavy heart Saturday.
 The talented grappler lost his mother during his training camp in the lead-up to the bout.

 He was fighting for her, and she would have been proud of his showing.

-Yahya dominated throughout.
-He put Russell Doane on his back multiple times and looked for submissions.
+Yahya dominated throughout, putting Russell Doane on his back multiple times and looking for submissions.
 Doane was able to survive the first two rounds, and it appeared he would last the third early.
 That was not the case.

 Winner: Alan Jouban

 Versace model and knockout artist.
 Not the typical combination.

 Alan Jouban wasted little time in touching up Ben Saunders in the Amway Center.
 Jouban was on point with his strikes, landing heavy leg kicks, hard punches and sharp elbows.
 It was a fun scrap, with Saunders getting in some licks of his own, but Jouban clearly led the charge.

 In the second round, the 36-year-old finished the job.